Knockbreda F.C.: History

 Knockbreda Football Club was formed in 1947.
 Originally Knockbreda Parish, they played their football for 42 years in the Irish Churches' League, before joining the Northern Amateur Football League in 1989.
 Starting in Division 2C, ‘Breda won promotion of 2A in the first three seasons.

 Off the field, the committee realised they would have to make some major changes in order to become an Intermediate Club.
 In 1996, they acquired the current facilities at Upper Braniel, and after winning 2A, were promoted to 1B that same season.
 Promotion to 1A soon followed, and the club enjoyed a three-year stint at that level, before joining the Premier Division in 2000.
 After relegation in 2007, the club spent a year in 1A before promotion to the re-vamped IFA Championship 2 in 2009.
 During the spell in the NIAL, the club won the Clarence Cup twice, the Border Cup once, but by far the greatest success was the WKD Irish Intermediate Cup in 2009.
 The early driving force behind the club was one of its founders, Fred Duke who died in 2010.
 For the last two decades the club's main driving force, beginning in the Churches' League right up the IFA Championship, has been one of the current directors and Secretary, Colin Russell.

 After four years in Championship 2, in 2012–13 the club won promotion to Championship 1 for the first time.

 The club for a while was well known for "Beau" a Labrador dog who would act as "Balldog" at home games.

 In the 2022–23 season, despite finishing bottom of the NIFL Championship, the club would be spared automatic relegation due to Warrenpoint Towns enforced relegation.
 The club would defeat Ballymacash Rangers 4–2 over two legs in the promotion/relegation play off to retain their Championship status.

 The following season, the club would be relegated in April 2024 following a defeat to Ballyclare Comrades, ending Bredas 11-year stay in the second tier, having spent much of the season rooted to the foot of the table.

+On 24 December 2025, former player Callum McVeigh died aged 23.
+McVeigh had left the club a month prior to join Killyleagh.